Logo of Landscape Atlas

 Functional Zoning

-A fundamental concept is dividing your yard into distinct zones5.
+A fundamental concept is dividing your yard into distinct zones1.
 The public zone (front yard) focuses on curb appeal with welcoming paths, low-maintenance plantings, and attractive entryways.
 The private zone (backyard) is designed for relaxation and entertainment, potentially featuring patios, dining areas, or a hot tub.
 The service zone accommodates practical needs like composting, storage, or vegetable gardens, cleverly screened from view.
 This zoning creates a logical flow and makes the most of every square foot.

 Integrating Hardscape and Softscape

 A balanced design seamlessly blends hardscape (the built, non-living elements) with softscape (plants and lawns).
-In Seattle, hardscaping is essential for creating usable flat spaces on slopes and managing water1 6.
+In Seattle, hardscaping is essential for creating usable flat spaces on slopes and managing water.
 This includes patios made of pavers or natural stone, pathways, decks, and the ever-important retaining walls.
 These elements are then softened and connected with lush, layered plantings, lawns, and groundcovers that thrive in the Pacific Northwest.

 Prioritizing Sustainability

 Sustainable landscape design is not just a trend in Seattle; it's a necessity.
-Modern plans heavily emphasize stormwater management to reduce runoff and pollution3 2.
+Modern plans heavily emphasize stormwater management to reduce runoff and pollution.
 This is achieved through features like rain gardens, which are depressed, planted areas that collect and filter rainwater; permeable paving that allows water to seep into the ground; and bioswales.
 Using native plants reduces the need for irrigation and fertilizers, supporting local ecology and creating a resilient, low-maintenance garden.

-Find the perfect landscape design for your needs
+Find the perfect landscape design companies for your needs

 Get personalized recommendations and expert advice